taylorjg/SpotifyApi/README.md

 SpotifyApi
 ==========

-Playing around with the Spotify Metadata APIs - Search and Lookup
+Playing around with the Spotify Metadata APIs - Search and Lookup.

 ### Links